Jamesits/S0ixEnabler/README.md

 ## Requirements

-* UEFI firmware (some old EFI firmwares might be supported as well)
+* A UEFI firmware (some old EFI firmwares might be supported as well)
+* A CPU supporting S0ix (Intel Haswell/4th gen core or later, AMD Picasso/Ryzen 3 mobile or later)
+* Firmware has S0ix disabled (otherwise you don't need this)

 ## Usage